 .. but the tools needed for that cycle can be a lot less cumbersome.

 Project Management for our small team is less about Gantt charts with 600 lines items and a complicated Work Breakdown Structure.
 Who besides the person who made that beast can even understand it?
 It is about getting work down, empowering our employees to have every piece of information they need to keep trucking, tracking that work, communicating openly with our clients, having real-time status of what’s going on, and getting meaningful reporting from the whole cycle.

-That is why we built our “task tracker” and that’s why we are rebuilding it as “Intervals”.
+That is why we built our “task tracker” and that’s why we are rebuilding it as “Intervals,” an online project management system that monitors daily projects and tasks.
 We haven’t found anything that is robust enough to meet our needs that isn’t overwhelming to use.
 We’re trying to hit the sweet spot between so simple it doesn’t do enough and so complicated no one will use it.